teamcg/angular/README.md

 -- Added function for deleting achievements for experience.<br>

 Jan 15 <br>
--- Added function in controller and service for editing experience responsibilities <br>
+-- Added function in controller and seravice for editing experience responsibilities <br>
 -- Added function for deleting responsibilities for experience.<br>

 Jan 16 <br>